Improved performance for large tables

 Tables are using pagination by default.
 Although pagination improves the user experience, it slows down performance, especially for large tables.
 Pagination requires counting:

-The pagination features was optimized in version 4.2 and does no longer count all table rows on each request:
+The pagination features were optimized in version 4.2 and does no longer count all table rows on each request:

 A table row count is only performed on InnoDB tables if the criteria mentioned above are not met.
 This improved search strategy was added to all WP Data Access tools.

-As a result the row count for InnoDB tables might be an estimate.
+As a result, the row count for InnoDB tables might be an estimate.
 The real table row count might be different.
-Whenever a estimate is given, the ~ character is show in front of the table row count (see image below #Rows – click to enlarge).
+Whenever an estimate is given, the ~ character is shown in front of the table row count (see image below #Rows – click to enlarge).

-As a plugin user you can change this behaviour:
+As a plugin user, you can change this behavior:

-- Change the behaviour of specific tables (see image below Row count (InnoDB only) – click to enlarge)
+• Change the behavior of specific tables (see image below Row count (InnoDB only) – click to enlarge)

 SHOW MORE button

-The SHOW MORE button is a new feature added to the Data Publisher.
+The SHOW MORE button is a new feature added to Data Tables.
 Pagination can now be disabled per publication without the need to show the whole table at once.
-The SHOW MORE button elimates both count actions, the table row count and the matching row count.
+The SHOW MORE button eliminates both count actions, the table row count and the matching row count.

 Thank you Charles for being my sparring partner!